Piano Sonata in B minor (Strauss): Composition

-Strauss had been writing pieces for the piano since he was seven years old, but the Piano Sonata was the most significant one of three to which he gave an opus number (the other two being his Five piano pieces, Op.
+Strauss had been writing pieces for the piano since he was six years old, but the Piano Sonata was the most significant one of three to which he gave an opus number (the other two being his Five piano pieces, Op.
 3, written in 1882, and Stimmungsbilder, Op.
 9, written in 1884).
 After 1884 his piano writing was either for piano and orchestra (Burleske in D minor (1886) and Parergon zur Symphonia Domestica (1925)) or as an accompaniment to the voice in Lieder or other instruments.

 Recordings

-The best known recording of the piano Sonata was also its first recording, being the last recording by Glenn Gould.
+The best-known recording of the sonata was also its first recording, being the last record by Glenn Gould.
 (It was recorded between September 1–3, 1982 in New York City.)
 The recordings of the piece include: